piazzamp/piazzamp.github.io/about.md

 in on the backpack tweets you're gonna have to endure the rest of my tweets – they're mostly about how easy it is to destroy your local copy of a git repo or how dumb tech culture tends to be.
-I live in Chicago but I spent 5 years in Charleston, SC.
+I live in Chicago but I spent 5 years in Charleston, SC. the pic is me eating a corndog on the way to the Korean DMZ.